2130C Jenkins-Nanovic Hall firstname.lastname@example.org

 2003 BA, Political Science, University of Chicago

-2016-Present Senior Research Advisor, Ford Human Development Studies and Solidarity
+2016-Present Senior Research Advisor, Ford Program in Human Development Studies and Solidarity

 2018.
 Electoral Politics in Africa, 1990-2015: Continuity in Change. with Nicolas van de Walle.
 Cambridge University Press.
 Forthcoming